yanzhanglab/PseudoFuN_app/README.md

 The online Shiny app is still under improvement.
 The app has been tested on OSX El Captitan 10.11.6 and R version 3.4.2.
 The website version has been tested in Chrome, Firefox, and Safari.

-Travis Johnson, Sihong Li, Eric Franz, Zhi Huang, Shuyu Dan Li, Moray J Campbell, Kun Huang, Yan Zhang.
+Travis Johnson, Sihong Li, Eric Franz, Zhi Huang, Shuyu Dan Li, Moray J Campbell, Kun Huang, Yan Zhang (2019).
 PseudoFuN: a resource to derive functional potentials in pseudogenes.
-Submitted.
+GigaScience.
+In press.

 PseudoFuN DB Search
 https://integrativeomics.shinyapps.io/pseudofun_app/